-Trump Wonders If John Bolton Will Go To Jail
+Trump Wonders if John Bolton Will Go to Jail

 “Part of the reason Bolton’s excerpts were not surprising is because everyone who does China trade stuff knew and thought that all the president cared about was agricultural purchases,” said one former Republican national security official.
 “And it was very clear why they mattered to him.”

-“President Trump has demonstrated repeatedly that he protects those who cannot protect themselves – both here and abroad – and that’s clear in this latest bold action to impose travel restrictions on those who detain or abuse the Uyghurs,” said John Ullyot, spokesman for the National Security Council.
+“President Trump has demonstrated repeatedly that he protects those who cannot protect themselves—both here and abroad—and that’s clear in this latest bold action to impose travel restrictions on those who detain or abuse the Uighurs,” said John Ullyot, spokesman for the National Security Council.
 “The United States is more respected than ever on the global stage.”

 The Bolton book comes at a delicate time for Pompeo, who is portrayed by Bolton as being disloyal to and dismissive of the president.
 In his book, Bolton says Pompeo once passed him a note during a high-level meeting that said Trump was “full of shit.”